Glittered pumpkins are an easy DIY fall craft that you can create quickly with any glass container.

 Once I wrapped the fabric to the top of the lid, I taped down the edges.

-(Glue with permanently darken satin where it touches.)
+(Glue will permanently darken satin where it touches.)

 In fact, I have a TON of Future Shine and a TON of glitter left over.